BGI-Qingdao/SLR-superscaffolder/README.md

 ## <a name=intro>Introduction</a>

   This is a scaffold assembler designed for stLFR reads[1].
-It uses the link-reads information from stLFR reads to assemble contigs to scaffolds.
+It uses the co-barcoding information from stLFR reads to assemble contigs to scaffolds.

 Here is an illustration of this pipeline: